MonsterBash-sudo/r2d2_sound/README.md

 Uses random frequencies to generate R2D2-style messages with random length, then saves generated sound message to output *.wav file and plays it.

-To play wav file uses sound-playing interface for Windows (module winsound).
+To play wav file uses sound-playing interface for Windows (module winsound) or Linux (module playsound).

 License:
 --------